AkshatNeolia/Smart-Agriculture-AI-Based-Crop-Prediction-Assistance/README.md

 ## Future Enhancements 🌱
 🔹 AI-driven pest and disease alerts
 🔹 Integration with government schemes for farmer benefits
-🔹 Community forum for farmers to share insights.
+🔹 Community forum for farmers to share insights

 ---